ImangazalievM/CleanArchitectureManifest/README.md

 >
 > 1. The user entered incorrect data (the system shows an error)

 Let's see how it looks like in practice.
-Robert Martin suggests to create separate class for each use case, that  has single method to run it.
+Robert Martin suggests to create the separate class for each use case, that has a single method to run it.
 An example of such a class:

 ```java
 public class RegisterUserInteractor {